MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Add-MgTeamMember.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1E258D4TeamsTeamIdMembersMicrosoftGraphAddPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths1E258D4TeamsTeamIdMembersMicrosoftGraphAddPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Values <IMicrosoftGraphConversationMember[]>]`:
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[DisplayName <String>]`: The display name of the user.
     - `[Roles <String[]>]`: The roles for that user.
-This property only contains additional qualifiers when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
-Similarly, if the member is a guest, the roles property contains guest as one of the values.
+This property contains additional qualifiers only when relevant - for example, if the member has owner privileges, the roles property contains owner as one of the values.
+Similarly, if the member is an in-tenant guest, the roles property contains guest as one of the values.
 A basic member should not have any values specified in the roles property.
+An Out-of-tenant external member is assigned the owner role.
     - `[VisibleHistoryStartDateTime <DateTime?>]`: The timestamp denoting how far back a conversation's history is shared with the conversation member.
 This property is settable only for members of a chat.

-INPUTOBJECT `<ITeamsIdentity>`: Identity Parameter
+`INPUTOBJECT <ITeamsIdentity>`: Identity Parameter
   - `[AssociatedTeamInfoId <String>]`: The unique identifier of associatedTeamInfo
   - `[ChannelId <String>]`: The unique identifier of channel
   - `[ChatId <String>]`: The unique identifier of chat